SwissDataScienceCenter/renku/docs/user/templates.rst

   presented to the user when choosing between templates.
 * ``variables``: we support the
-  `Jinja template engine <https://palletsprojects.com/p/jinja/>`_ in both files content and filenames.
+  `Jinja template engine <https://palletsprojects.com/p/jinja/>`_ in both file content and filenames.
 You can therefore ask users for specific values for any number of variables.
 The syntax is ``<variable_name>: <variable_description>``, where the name will be used as the variable name provided to the engine and the description will be